Kumar-Abhijeet/IPL-data-Visualization/README.md

 ### Project Overview:
 The IPL Data Visualization project provides insights into key factors affecting match outcomes and team performances:
-- **Toss vs Match Outcomes**: Teams choosing to field first after winning the toss generally have a higher win rate across most venues, with Eden Gardens showing a significant advantage for teams opting to field【5†source】.
+- **Toss vs Match Outcomes**: Teams choosing to field first after winning the toss generally have a higher win rate across most venues, with Eden Gardens showing a significant advantage for teams opting to field.
-- **Biggest Wins**: Mumbai Indians recorded the biggest win by runs with a 146-run victory, while Royal Challengers Bangalore and Kolkata Knight Riders followed with 144-run wins【5†source】.
+- **Biggest Wins**: Mumbai Indians recorded the biggest win by runs with a 146-run victory, while Royal Challengers Bangalore and Kolkata Knight Riders followed with 144-run wins.
-- **Boundary Trends**: The 2013 IPL season witnessed a peak of 2,054 fours, while sixes peaked in 2012 with 733 hits【5†source】【5†source】.
+- **Boundary Trends**: The 2013 IPL season witnessed a peak of 2,054 fours, while sixes peaked in 2012 with 733 hits.
-- **Home vs Away Win Percentages**: Teams like Mumbai and Chennai have a significantly higher win percentage at home, while Hyderabad stands out for away victories  .
+- **Home vs Away Win Percentages**: Teams like Mumbai and Chennai have a significantly higher win percentage at home, while Hyderabad stands out for away victories.

 ---